jpetazzo/critmux/README.md

 This is a tech demo of [CRIU] and [Docker] integration, featuring [tmux].

+See it live in this [ASCII video demo]!

 1. ``docker run -t -i --privileged --name critmux jpetazzo/critmux``
 2. Do stuff in tmux.
 Don't know what to do?
 Just type a few characters.
 3. From another terminal, ``docker stop critmux``.
 Container stops.